dtrochow/3-key/docs/features/time_tracker.md

         - Stops work time tracking if enabled.
     - LED behavior:
         - Lights purple while working.
-        - Lights orange when total tracked time (work + meetings) is 6 hours or more.
-        - Lights red when total tracked time is more than 7.5 hours.
-        - Blinks red when total tracked time is more than 8 hours.

 - **Button 2 (Meeting Tracking)**:
    Toggles **Meeting Tracking**